Go Ask Alice

 Is it any good?

+This book socks readers in the gut.
 Only parents can decide if they want their children to read GO ASK ALICE; they know their children best, and may wish to read the book themselves before deciding.
 Clearly, the book is intense: It graphically describes the waking hell into which the main character descends, her heartfelt but futile battles to return home and stay clean, her pleas to God to save her, her trust and love for her family, and her ultimate failure.
-It socks readers in the gut.

 Many realistic young adult books use frank language, but none more so than this book.
 Purportedly based on the real diary of a middle-class, nice teenage girl who became a drug addict in the 1960s, this story is nothing short of harrowing -- and that's why it works.
 Teenagers who read the book easily sense that it tells the truth.